Excelam/Excelam/README.md

 Get the cell value format.

-For now, only these cell value format are managed y th library.
+For now, only these cell value format are managed by the library.

 Excel     | C#
 :--       | :--: |